jiahuithegrey/hw19-react-employee-directory/README.md

 The user should be able to:

+  * filter employees by name.
   * Sort the table by at least one category
   * Filter the users by at least one property.

+## Submission on BCS

+You are required to submit the following:

+* the URL to the deployed application

+* the URL to the Github repository